osmandapp/web/main/docs/user/plugins/development.md

 ## Overview

-The OsmAnd development plugin is only necessary for *developers and experienced users*.
+The OsmAnd development plugin is designed for *developers and experienced users*.
 It allows you to configure OsmAnd for testing: simulate navigation routes, check the screen rendering performance, etc. Plugin is not required for normal application use.

 ## Setup